Caojiaqing0526/rlbench/checklist.md

 # Features

+# Agents

+- [ ] Agents should be wrappers for `algos`, computing *parameters* and *features* for them as needed
+- [ ] Agent should also contain `policy` for the algorithm-- both the target and behavior policy; it should be responsible for choosing actions (and therefore also computing `rho`)
+- [ ] These could be specified at initialization, or passed to the agent during `update`, overriding the previously specified values.

 # Algorithms

 - [ ] Need to eventually wrap `Algorithm` objects in `Agent` objects
 - [ ] Algorithm parameters should be ordered alphabetically, (perhaps defaulting to `None`?)
+- [ ] Do we have an idea of what parameters need to be specified per-timestep for all the algorithms we'll be testing?
+Having access to all of them will dramatically simplify testing multiple algorithms/agents at a time

 # Benchmarking